 If you’re painting something with drawer handles, make sure to remove them before you paint.
 If you’re replacing the drawer handles, their surface area could be smaller than the original ones, and you wouldn’t want a circle of unpainted surface.

 Keep an eye out on the market for any new products that could make your job easier.
 For example, there are often new outdoor paints, chalk paints and stains on the market that could change how your upcycling piece looks.

 Once you’ve finished your project, the last thing you’d want is for it to be damaged once it’s put to use.
 Always protect your piece with a varnish or glaze that is suited to the kind of daily wear and tear it’s likely to go through.

 For example, using a heat protecting varnish would work best on a kitchen table to protect against hot plates or serving dishes.
 An easy wipe varnish would suit a coffee table, where drinks are more likely to get spilled.

 If you’re looking to start an upcycling project and need more space to complete it, there are a couple of ways that we at Titan Storage could help.
 If you’re looking to store some items from your home to make space in a room or garage, we have a variety of different sized units that you can rent for as long or short a period as you’d like.
 Or, if you don’t have enough space in your home, why not rent a storage unit to use as your studio?
-Find out more by clicking here, or get a quote today.
+Find out more by contacting the team here, or get a quote today.